jakeva/jakeva.github.io/_posts/2020-03-14-gpg--yubikey--you.md

 * Enter `y` to move the primary key
 * Select `1`.
 This moves the signature subkey to the signature slot of the YubiKey.

-Enter `key 1` (which now shouljd select the encryption key) followed by `keytocard`.
+Enter `key 1` (which now should select the encryption key) followed by `keytocard`.
 Select `2`.
 This moves the encryption key to the encryption slot.

 Enter `key 1` again and then `key 2`. `keytocard` and `3`.
 This does the same but for the authentication key.